 I have a super easy, simple, and quick recipe for Creamy Garlic Alfredo Sauce.
 I recommended making this in a separate saucepan while the rest of the components are cooking.
 It will only add to how truly amazing this recipe is.
 If you are tight on time, then heat your favorite bottle or two of Alfredo sauce in a saucepan before mixing with the rest of the ingredients.

-The noodle that I have found to work best with this recipe is a penne noodle.
-It gives each bite the right mouthful.
-Save the spaghetti noodles for slurping up red sauce.
-If you want to try another style of noodle I recommend a rigatoni, farfalle, or orecchiette noodle.
+The pasta that I have found to work best with this recipe is penne.
+It soaks up the sauce inside the tube so it’s perfect for each bite!
+If you want to try another style of noodle I recommend a rigatoni, Farfalle, or orecchiette noodle.
 These styles make sure that the Philly Cheesesteak mixture remains the star of the show!

 ENJOY THIS RECIPE?
 HERE ARE A FEW MORE OF MY FAVORITE PASTA BAKES!